-- A. The district will give annual notice of this policy to students, parents or guardians, and staff, and this policy shall appear in the student handbook. - B. Article II, paragraph D, regarding malicious and sadistic conduct must be conspicuously posted throughout each school building.
-This policy shall be conspicuously posted in the administrative offices of the school and district in summary form.
+- A. The district will give annual notice of this policy to students, parents or guardians, and staff, and this policy shall appear in the student handbook. - B. This policy or a summary thereof must be conspicuously posted throughout each school building, in the administrative offices of the district, and in the office of each school.

-- C. This policy must be distributed to each district or school employee and independent contractor, if the contractor regularly interacts with students, at the time of employment with the district or the school. - D. Notice of the rights and responsibilities of students and their parents under this policy must be included in the student discipline policy distributed to parents at the beginning of each school year. - E. This policy shall be available to all parents and other school community members in an electronic format in the languages appearing on the district's or a school's website, consistent with the district policies and practices. - F. The district shall provide an electronic copy of its most recently amended policy to the Commissioner of Education.
+- C. This policy must be distributed to each school district or school employee and independent contractor at the time of hiring or contracting. - D. Notice of the rights and responsibilities of students and their parents under this policy must be included in the student discipline policy distributed to parents at the beginning of each school year. - E. This policy shall be available to all parents and other school community members in an electronic format in the language appearing on the school district's or a school's website. - F. Each school must develop a process for discussing this policy with students, parents of students, independent contractors, and school employees. - G. The district shall provide an electronic copy of its most recently amended policy to the Commissioner of Education.